MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMSecurityRoleToAdministrativeUser.md

 ```

 ## DESCRIPTION
-The **Add-CMSecurityRoleToAdministrativeUser** cmdlet adds a security role to an administrative user or administrative group in Microsoft System Center Configuration Manager.
+The **Add-CMSecurityRoleToAdministrativeUser** cmdlet adds a security role to an administrative user or administrative group in Configuration Manager.

 Permissions defined in a role represent object types and actions available for each object type.
-System Center Configuration Manager provides some built-in security roles.
+Configuration Manager provides some built-in security roles.
 You can also create custom security roles.
 For more information about security roles, see [Configuring Security for Configuration Manager](/previous-versions/system-center/system-center-2012-R2/hh427332(v=technet.10)) on TechNet.